 As further proof of this; a survey conducted by Kissmetrics showed that Google attracts on average more than 2.5 million job applicants a year, which equates to approximately 6,849 job applications per day.
 From these staggering numbers, we can clearly see how a positive work culture can pay off in huge dividends for a company and retain employees indefinitely.

-On the long-term, other employees will become disgruntled and unhappy with the perceived unfair appraisal process.
+In the long term, other employees will become disgruntled and unhappy with the perceived unfair appraisal process.
 As mentioned earlier, these disengaged staff members have the potential to severely damage the organization over time.
-This situation highlights the importance of utilizing a well-designed performance appraisal system that analyzes various factors and takes into several matrics when determining an employee’s performance.
+This situation highlights the importance of utilizing a well-designed performance appraisal system that analyzes various factors and takes into several metrics when determining an employee’s performance.

-Recognizing the need for a wholly independent performance appraisal system, we at IQDynamics are proud to offer our comprehensive Human Resource Management solution and Talent Management Software that allows you to measure your employee’s based on a set of customizable criteria which also helps you identify and develop high performing employees for further development.
+Recognizing the need for a wholly independent performance appraisal system, we at IQDynamics are proud to offer our comprehensive Human Resource Management solution and Talent Management Software that allows you to measure your employees based on a set of customizable criteria that also helps you identify and develop high performing employees for further development.